-According to Davis & Palladino (2009), when an image of a beautiful lady is displayed on a particular product’s advertisement, it attracts the attention of clients as they associate the product with the beautiful lady.
+According to Davis Palladino, when an image of a beautiful lady is displayed on a particular product’s advertisement, it attracts the attention of clients as they associate the product with the beautiful lady.
 Advertisers use the knowledge of classical conditioning to increase the chances of their products being liked by a large number of clients in the market.
 They pair those things that most people like naturally, with the new products to enhance the connection between the two.
 Classical conditioning involves pairing the product as a neutral stimulus with an image of a beautiful lady as an unconditioned stimulus, which will enhance an association between the product and a beautiful lady, and therefore, clients will prefer the product.
 The preference for the advertised product in this case is a conditioned response.

 There may be some natural and obvious connection between the model and the product, such as a perfume ad that suggests a woman will attract sexy men if she wears that fragrance, or there may be no intrinsic connection at all, such as the beautiful woman who merely appears next to the steel-belted radial tires repeatedly.

 Sex appeal in advertising serves a number of important roles, including: attraction of clients’ attention; sex is naturally arousing and therefore, it induces clients emotionally and remains memorable in their minds; and finally, sex elicits emotional responses like feelings of excitement, which in turn creates desire and stimulation for the product.
 This role can affect a client’s or consumer’s mood as well as result in suitable cognitive processing of the advertisement and therefore, increasing the persuasion effect.